Castle of Sortelha: History

 In the 15th century, the alcalde of the castle was Manuel Sardinha, who was succeeded by Pêro Zuzarte.
 By 1422, there was a reference to approximately 2130 inhabitants living on the hilltop, from the Rol dos Besteiros.
 But, by the end of that century (1496), the Inquirição identified less than 144 residents on the site.
 The sites importance was reversed in 1510, with the renovation of the foral by King D. Manuel, who initiated a campaign of public works at the castle, that included the placement of a Manueline emblem over the main gate.
 In 1522, the alcadery was given to Garcia Zuzarte, then D. Manuel's custodian.

 In 1527, the town was elevated to seat of royal county under the administration of King D. John III, headed by Luís da Silveira, his custodian.
 The Numeramento (royal census) indicated 383 habitantes.
 The site's importance continued decline, with its military structures repurposed for other military roles and its northwest gate closed-off and the battlements were reconstructed.

-Starting in 1940, the DGEMN began work to upgrade and maintain the castle and its walls; upgrades to the site included reinforcing the merlons and supporting the toweres and corner walls with reinforced concrete, in addition to re-construction and consolidation of the doorways.
+Starting in 1940, the DGEMN began work to upgrade and maintain the castle and its walls; upgrades to the site included reinforcing the merlons and supporting the towers and corner walls with reinforced concrete, in addition to re-construction and consolidation of the doorways.
 As part of the nationalist efforts, between 1942 and 1945, repairs continued with the consolidation of the walls, repair of pavement stone in the cistern, and repairs to the woodframe and doors.
 These repairs continued in 1951 and 1952, and then later in 1984.
 As part of the 2000-2001 program to recuperate historic villages, then rombos were reconstructed and pavement along the battlements along the castle perimeter were repaired.